LottieAnning/LIFE4136_rotation3/README.md

 <a name="gatk"></a>

-Run the **filter_vcf.sh** script, chaning the populations on line 11 to those you require
+Run the **filter_vcf.sh** script, changing the populations on line 11 to those you require

 ### Re-run the PCA: